The water on the planet now is the same water that dinosaurs were drinking—and it's the only water that will ever be here.

 Fidelity® Water Sustainability Fund: Top 10 holdings

-As of June 30, 2020.
+As of April 30, 2023.
+The top 10 holdings made up 69.98% of the total portfolio as of April 30, 2023.
 Any holdings, asset allocation, diversification breakdowns or other composition data shown are as of the date indicated and are subject to change at any time.
 They may not be representative of the fund's current or future investments.
-The Top 10 holdings do not include money market instruments or futures contracts, if any.
+The top 10 holdings do not include money market instruments or futures contracts, if any.
 Depository receipts are normally combined with the underlying security.
 Some breakdowns may be intentionally limited to a particular asset class or other subset of the fund's entire portfolio, particularly in multi-asset class funds where the attributes of the equity and fixed income portions are different.